About Us

 What we do

-We consult with organizations and systems nationally and internationally to support them in optimizing recovery and resilience learning strategies.
-We provide an internationally recognized, nationally certified, and competency-based peer support training program.
-Our peer support training program has also been adopted as the national peer support training program in Singapore and it is an approved California Mental Health Services Authority (CalMHSA) Medi-Cal Peer Support Specialist Certification Training provider.
-We also collaborate with federal, state, and county partners, including various peer run organizations and integrated health organizations across the United States.
+We collaborate with organizations and systems to tailor and implement effective recovery and resilience learning strategies.
+Our flagship peer support training program has been internationally recognized and adopted as the national peer support training program in Singapore.
+Additionally, we are an approved training provider for California’s Medi-Cal Peer Support Specialist Certification Training.
+Our partnerships span state, county, and provider agencies, as well as peer-run and integrated health organizations across the United States.

 We believe…